 7. Watch what you spend

 How many productive minutes are you packing in each week?
-Use this simple timesheet tracker by TSheets to quickly and easily clock in and out of various tasks or projects throughout the day.
+Use this simple timesheet tracker to quickly and easily clock in and out of various tasks or projects throughout the day.
 Switch jobs or tasks with just one click using the TSheets mobile app, or track time directly from your desktop.
 Then generate robust, real-time reports to see exactly where you’re spending your most valuable asset — and where it’s being wasted.

 8. Take care of yourself.